mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

     - I mapped alt-up to this
   - View: Focus Below Editor Group
     - I mapped alt-down to this
+  - View: Move Editor Into Next Group (cmd-ctrl-right arrow)
+    - moves current tab into group to the right, creating a new group if one doesn't exist
+  - View: Move Editor Into Previous Group (cmd-ctrl-left arrow)
+    - moves current tab into group to the left, deleting the group if it becomes empty
 - can drag editor tabs to a different grid position
 - try this in combination with zen mode!